8 simple ways to have Great Relationship

 About the AUTHOR

-Ashwani Deswal - Self Mastery Coach, a world Authority on Life & Wellbeing coaching.
+Ashwani Deswal - Self Mastery Coach, an Authority on Life & Wellbeing coaching.

-He is an Author of 108 Divine Seeds, NLP Coach, motivational Speaker & a dynamic corporate trainer empowering & uplifting individuals and organizations to achieve their dreams.
+He is the Author of 108 Divine Seeds, NLP Coach, motivational Speaker & a dynamic corporate trainer empowering & uplifting individuals and organizations to achieve their dreams.

 His training, coaching and workshops are helping individuals and organizations in creating the changes and results they desire in their personal and professional lives.